COMPREHENSIVE APPROACH

 Shoot to the hand, line drills, hit the backboard while sitting – program the “set point,’ straight lines, shooting touch, hands inside lines of the rim, timing, rhythm, and distance

-Continuing Phase I (week 2)
+Continuing Phase ONE (week 2)

 Physician Visit